 Shooting or Long Passes – Most players are more comfortable with using their laces/top of the foot to strike or, if they are not, they end up bending the ball on accident which for a right footed player the ball will go to the left every time.
 The reason is because of the mechanics and place of the ball and plant foot as the connection happens.

-Kids are not learning exact parts of the foot
+Learning exact parts of the foot to use

 Mechanics and form are left out